findeevy/AcceleRender/docs/README.md

 </p>

 **<code>AcceleRender</code>** is a modern, Vulkan-driven real-time rendering engine written in **C++20** using full RAII abstractions. <br> <br>
-It manages the *entire GPU rendering pipeline* — from device selection and swap chain orchestration to shader compilation, texture streaming, and multi-frame synchronization — while exposing a clean, high-level API for rendering 3D scenes efficiently.
+It manages the entire GPU rendering pipeline while exposing a clean, high-level API for rendering 3D scenes efficiently.

 ## Live Demo